RemyDinh/DA-Jobmarket/README.md

 ### Analysis & Visualization (Dashboard)
 After these preparation steps were the final clean file [final_dataset.csv](final_dataset.csv) and coordinates file [coords.csv](coords.csv) were imported into Tableau.
 This tool allowed me to perform analysis, as well as visualize the findings into a coherent dashboard.
-The dashboard can be found under X and a screenshot is included below
+The dashboard can be found [here](https://public.tableau.com/views/DA-JobmarketDashboard/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) and a screenshot is included below

 ![image](https://github.com/user-attachments/assets/1a194e1b-cf6d-41e6-8b2e-33bb6f311a1f)